fschroeder/carnd_t3_path_planing/README.md

 ### Reflection

-The implementation works very well, even if it does not take into account a state machine or the dynamic behaviour of other road users.
+The implementation works very well, even if it does not take the other cars (mis)behaviour into account.

-An optimisation would be necessary to mention a more precise environment model which, together with a state machine, would significantly improve lane change, fall back and get into another lane scenarios.
+A possible improvement would be for example an optimized environment model which calculates with the dynamic behavior of the environment, as well as a state machine with which the changes of the tracks can be planned more optimized.

 ---